 Three Choirs has developed a unique process of growing modern grape varieties side by side with world-renowned grapes, such as Pinot Noir and Muller Thurgau.

-In 1990, we opened a new state of the art winery opened along with a visitor centre for the increasing number of visitors.
-As the popularity of the restaurant increased 8 guest bedrooms were added so guests could enjoy the beauty of the vineyards, with a further 3 lodges added in 2008.
+In 1990, we opened a new state of the art winery, along with a visitor centre for the increasing number of visitors.
+As the popularity of the restaurant increased, 8 bedrooms were added in 2000 so guests could enjoy the beauty of the vineyards, with a further 3 lodges boasting incredible views of the vines in 2008.

-Three Choirs has developed a unique process of growing modern grape varieties side by side with world-renowned grapes, such as Pinot Noir and Bacchus.
+All this success, of course, would be nothing without the wine itself, and Three Choirs has developed a unique process of growing modern grape varieties side by side with world-renowned grapes, such as Pinot Noir and Bacchus.
 This, along with cultivation methods adopted from the world’s most modern winemakers, gives a strong international flavour to the vineyards.